ryan1288/self_driving_car_nd_proj3/README.md

 ### Data Preprocessing
 Testing with the basic normalization, the model was able to successfully reach validation rates of up to 95%, hence no further preprocessing was done.

-Normalizing was done to center the data about 0, streamlining the process and increasing the likelihood of a better model while optimizing.
+Normalizing was done [Code Block 4] to center the data about 0, streamlining the process and increasing the likelihood of a better model while optimizing.

 `
 X_train = X_train/128 - 1